-I was just reading a post about making your own sterile saline solution, but it didn’t call for canning the product, and they expressed concern over keeping it “clean enough” during storage (sterile).
-If you can it, you should not need to worry about sterility.
+I was just reading a post about making your own DIY sterile saline solution, but it didn’t call for canning the product, and they expressed concern over keeping it “clean enough” during storage (sterile).
+If you employ a canning process, you should not need to worry about sterility.
 I can water every time I want to test a “new” pressure canner (I usually don’t buy new ones – just old ones).

-The ratio is one pint water + 4 grams sodium chloride tablets; each tablet is 1 gram, so, 4 per pint; for quarts, simply double to 8 tablets of 1 gram each.
+Combine 1 pint water and 4 grams sodium chloride tablets (each tablet is 1 gram, so, 4 tablets per pint).
+For a quart, simply double to 8 tablets of 1 gram each.
 If using a granulated product (such as salt), use one teaspoon per pint, or two teaspoons per quart.

 Do not use table salt; it probably contains added iodine, but it most surely will contain anti-caking agents, which you don’t want in your water for this purpose.
-It probably IS o.k. to use all natural salt, as long as it is iodine and caking agent free.
+It’s ok to use all natural salt, as long as it is iodine and caking agent free.

 Note: this is not a sports drink (replacing electrolytes, etc.) only because it needs a carb (sugar, usually) and as a bonus, potassium and magnesium, and maybe some L-Glutamine (all optional, but good); while making home made sports drink is easy, I’ll leave that for another day.